Tuesday, February 28, 2012

 Between ending his managing career and being on the Vets' Committee, he was a Giant broadcaster, famous for his exclamation, "Oh, those bases on balls!"
 He had a heart attack in 1956, and that not only ended his broadcasting career, but started that of his fill-in, who'd recently been released by the Yankees: Phil Rizzuto.
 Frisch managed to live on until 1973, however, and died as a result of a car crash, not a heart attack.

 6. Monte Irvin, Number 20, left field, 1949-55.
-Born in Alabama but grew up nearby in East Orange, New Jersey.
-Teammate on the mighty Newark Eagles of the Negro Leagues with Larry Doby, another guy born in the South (South Carolina) but grew up in North Jersey (Paterson).
+He was born in Alabama, but grew up nearby in East Orange, New Jersey.
+He was a teammate on the mighty Newark Eagles of the Negro Leagues of Larry Doby, another guy born in the South (South Carolina) but grew up in North Jersey (Paterson).